-Amplifying the Inclusive Stories of Virginia Women & Girls
+Amplifying and Telling Inclusive Stories of Virginia Women

-The Rosel Schewel Fund champions projects that tell the inclusive story of Virginia women.
-Specifically, through the lens of intersectional feminism, the fund supports projects that expose and amplify women’s lived experiences, movements, struggles, and achievements across the Commonwealth, honoring Rosel Schewel’s commitment to equality.
+The Rosel Schewel Fund champions projects that tell inclusive stories of Virginia women.
+Specifically, the fund supports projects that expose and amplify women’s lived experiences, movements, struggles, and achievements across the Commonwealth, honoring Rosel Schewel’s commitment to equality.

 Named to honor the vision and leadership of Virginia Humanities’ longest-serving board member, the mission of the Rosel Schewel Fund is to champion projects that tell the inclusive story of Virginia women.
 Specifically, through the lens of intersectional feminism, the fund supports projects that expose and amplify women’s lived experiences, movements, struggles, and achievements across the Commonwealth, honoring Rosel’s commitment to equality.